Rule 3701-84-08 | General personnel and staffing requirements.

 (2) Is under the influence of drugs or alcohol; or

-(1) The orientation shall be appropriate to the tasks that each staff member will be expected to perform; and
+(a) Orientation that is appropriate to the tasks that each staff member will be expected to perform; and

 (1) A periodic assessment and re-determination of necessary skill levels identified for the staff member's position; and